mattermost/mattermost-android-classic/README.md

 Mattermost Android Application for use with Mattermost server 3.0 and higher (http://www.mattermost.org/download/).

+You can download a compiled version of the latest release from [Google Play.](https://about.mattermost.com/downloads/)

 #### Beta Testing

 - Please see [Mattermost Android App testing documentation](https://github.com/mattermost/android/blob/master/TESTING.md) for how to help test new releases.